cavaunpeu/willwolf.io-source/content/articles/deriving-the-softmax-from-first-principles.md

 Unfortunately, the resulting factor product $\tilde{P}_{\Phi}$ is still unnormalized just like $e^{\tilde{a}}, e^{\tilde{b}}, e^{\tilde{c}}$ in our original model.

 ## Partition function
 The partition function was the denominator, i.e. "normalizer", in our softmax function.
 It is used to turn an unnormalized probability distribution into a normalized (i.e. valid) probability distribution.
-A true Gibb's distribution is given as follows:
+A true Gibbs distribution is given as follows:

 $$
 \tilde{P}_{\Phi}(\mathbf{X_1, ..., X_n})